Who We Are

 Geoffrey graduated from the University of Michigan with high honors in History and African American Studies.
 He holds an MA in Sociology from the University of Illinois at Chicago.
 As a doctoral student with a concentration in Race, Ethnicity, and Gender, Geoffrey taught several undergraduate courses in social inequalities and race and ethnic relations.
 He served as co-chair of Chicago African Americans in Philanthropy (CAAIP).

 Nicholas Burt previously served as Grants Administrator at the Lloyd A. Fry Foundation.
 He is a member of the Grants Managers Network (GMN) and past presenter at GMN conferences on the topics of electronic board books and foundation data tools.
 His interests within the field include practices to streamline the grantmaking process for grantees and applicants.
 His work experience includes positions at several nonprofits in the social services and the consulting firm of Grenzebach Glier and Associates.
 He also taught elementary-aged children with AmeriCorps VISTA on the Texas-Mexico border.
-Nicholas holds a BS in Journalism from Northwestern University and lives in Logan Square.
+Nicholas holds a BS in Journalism from Northwestern University and lives in Albany Park.

 Sejal Shah-Myers is a part-time program officer for the Foundation.
 She works in several of the Foundation’s program areas, with a special emphasis in Economic Opportunity for the Working Poor and provides fundraising technical assistance to Foundation grantees.